donnchawp/old-comment-cleaner/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Deletes old comment data based on user-defined settings.
+Clean up old comment data based on user-defined settings.

 == Description ==

-Old Comment Cleaner is a WordPress plugin that allows you to delete old comment data based on user-defined settings.
-You can specify the age of comments to delete and choose to delete email addresses, names, and website URLs associated with the comments.
+Old Comment Cleaner is a WordPress plugin that allows you to clean old comment data based on user-defined settings.
+You can specify the age of comments to clean whih will replace email addresses and names, and delete author URLs associated with the comments.

 == Installation ==